Write a little about yourself. Just a paragraph will do.

 I read a lot, mostly fiction.
 I enjoy going to see almost any

-movie.
-My iPod contains mostly current alternative, classic
+get along just fine.
+My iPod contains mostly current alternative,

-alternative, and classic rock.
-Recently I've gotten interested in
+classic alternative, and classic rock.
+Recently I've gotten

-electro swing (although I realize I'm late to the game on that
+interested in electro swing (although I realize I'm late to the

-one).
-I like all types of ethnic foods, especially Middle Eastern,
+game on that one).
+I like all types of ethnic foods, especially

 The six things I could never do without